Sylvia Plath: Career and marriage

-In summer 1959, Plath and Hughes went on an eight-week camping across Canada, the United States and Mexico, after which they stayed at the Yaddo artist colony in Saratoga Springs, New York, in fall.
+In summer 1959, Plath and Hughes went on an eight-week camping trip across Canada, the United States and Mexico, after which they stayed at the Yaddo artist colony in Saratoga Springs, New York, in fall.
 Plath stated that at Yaddo she learned "to be true to my own weirdnesses", but she remained anxious about writing confessionally, from deeply personal and private material.

 The couple moved back to England in December 1959 and lived in London at 3 Chalcot Square, near the Primrose Hill area of Regent's Park, where an English Heritage plaque records Plath's residence from 1960-1961.
 Their daughter Frieda Rebecca was born on April 1, 1960, and in October, Plath published The Colossus, her first collection of poetry.

 In February 1961, Plath's second pregnancy ended in miscarriage; several of her poems, including "Parliament Hill Fields", address this event.
-In a letter to her therapist, Plath wrote that Hughes beat her two days before the miscarriage.
 In August, she finished her semi-autobiographical novel The Bell Jar; immediately afterwards, the family moved to Court Green in the small market town of North Tawton, Devon.
-Her son Nicholas Farrar was born on January, 17, 1962.
-In mid-1962, Plath and Hughes began to keep bees, which would be the subject of many Plath poems.
+Her son Nicholas Farrar was born on January 17, 1962.
+In mid-1962, Plath and Hughes began to keep bees, which would become the subject of many of her poems, including “Beekeeper’s Daughter,” “Arrival of the Bee Box,” “The Bee Meeting,” “Stings,” and “Swarm”.

 Before moving away from London in August 1961, the couple sublet their flat at Chalcot Square to the Canadian poet David Wevill and his wife Assia (née Gutmann) Wevill.
-The couples became friends and Plath and Hughes invited the Wevills to visit them at their new house in Devon in May 1962.
+The couples became friends, and Plath and Hughes invited the Wevills to visit them at their new house in Devon in May 1962.
 Hughes was immediately struck with Assia, as she was with him.
 In July 1962, Plath discovered Hughes was having an affair with Wevill.
-In September, as a last attempt to save their relationship, Plath and Hughes traveled to Cleggan in Ireland to visit the poet Richard Murphy; a trip that would end in disaster, with Hughes abandoning Plath to go to Spain with Wevill.
-In October, Plath and Hughes separated for good and Hughes moved back to London, leaving Plath and their children behind in Devon.
+In September, as a last attempt to save their relationship, Plath and Hughes traveled to Cleggan in Ireland to visit the poet Richard Murphy.
+The pair then embarked on a ten-day trip to Spain, where Plath and Hughes previously spent their honeymoon.
+In October, Plath and Hughes separated for good, and Hughes moved back to London, leaving Plath and their children behind in Devon.